PaloAltoNetworks/gaia/doc/documentation.md

 The exact object that the search applies.
 If ObjectIDs are defined, the rest of the fields are ignored.
 An object ID can refer to an instance, VPC endpoint, or network interface.

+##### `objectNames`

+Type: `[]string`

+The list of resource names that should be taken into account.
+Currently this is for instances and network interfaces only.
+If a resource does not have a name field or tag,
+`objectNames` can contain the resource ID instead.

 ##### `paasTypes`